arch7tect/exposeme/readme.md

 ### Upgrading from Previous Versions

-**Protocol Breaking Change**: Version 1.1 includes protocol improvements that require both server and client to be updated together.
+**Protocol Breaking Change**: Version 1.3 includes binary protocol implementation that requires both server and client to be updated together.

 ```bash
 # Update server